Alice Elizabeth Anderson: Legacy

-According to the historian Loretta Smith, Anderson "was a woman of 'rare achievement' who excelled as a motoring entrepreneur and inventor."
-Her best known invention is the car creeper, the ‘Anderson get out and under board’, a board on castor-wheels, for use when working under a car although she did not apply for a patent at the time.
+According to historian Loretta Smith, Anderson "was a woman of 'rare achievement' who excelled as a motoring entrepreneur and inventor."
+Her best known invention is a type of creeper, the ‘Anderson get out and under board’, a board on castor-wheels for use when working under a car.
+Anderson first exhibited the invention in 1918, at the Royal Agricultural Show, but failed to file a patent; in 1920, an identical "automobile creeper" was patented.

 Anderson was involved with several social clubs and associations.
-She was a founder and Vice-President of The Women's Automotive Club of Australia, and a member of The Lyceum Club, a club for prominent and influential women in the fields of arts, sciences, and contemporary issues.
-As an advocate for women in garage work, and female independence, she published press articles and contributed to motoring columns.
+Along with Annie Watson Lister, she was a founder and vice-president of The Women's Automotive Club of Australia.
+She was also a member of The Lyceum Club, a club for prominent and influential women in the fields of arts, sciences, and contemporary issues.
+As an advocate for women in garage work, and female independence, she published press articles and contributed to motoring columns in Woman's World.

 In 2016, Alice's Garage, a social enterprise, was founded upon Anderson's ideals of women empowerment.
 Its mission is "to address the inequalities LGBTI Elders face related to ageism and the legacies of our LGBTIphobic histories."

 Since 2017, "Alice Anderson's Motor Service" is an exhibition in the National Motor Museum of Australia.
 In 2018, the project won the "Interpretation Australia, Runners-up – 2018 Awards of Excellence."

-In March 2020 Anderson was inducted into the Victorian Honour Roll of Women following nomination by members of the Friends of Boroondara (Kew) cemetery.
+In March 2020, Anderson was inducted into the Victorian Honour Roll of Women following nomination by members of the Friends of Boroondara (Kew) cemetery.

+In 2023, Garage Girls, a stage performance based on the life of Anderson and the women she employed, had a season at La Mama Theatre in Melbourne.
+The performance was devised by Three Birds Theatre and The Shift Theatre.